AdolfoRojasJ/DHT11_Fixed_Code/README.md

 I fixed the code so that the Data arrives complete without corruption.

-1. Do the Circuit connection
+1. Do the Circuit connection:

    ![Schematic](Schematic.png)
-2. Paste the dht11 directory on your pico-examples folder
+2. Paste the dht11 directory on your pico-examples folder.
 3. `make`
 4. Open a serial terminal so you can see the readings.